tariqtkhawaja/BrightonBJJSchool/README.md

 status of `setFormResultStatus` to the background colour of my `FormResultWrapper`.

+I Implemented a serverless lambda function using Netlify Functions so that the backend of the form can run properly.
+I did some research on deploying a node app and this seemed like the cheapest and best solution for my needs.
+I created a `functions` folder and created a `sendmail.js` file and used my nodemailer and OAuth2 code here wrapping the `sendMail()` method inside a `exports.handler` async function and using `axios` to post the data.
+I ran into an issue where the data is being sent but the response is not being received and it's generating a 404 error on the server.

 ## To Do

-- Implement Netlify Serverless functions so that the backend of the Form can run properly and debug stausCode 500 error
+- Debug the Netlify functions stausCode 404 error.
 - shrink photo sizes to boost performance and speed up application.
 - debug the logo colour issue in the deployed app
 - fix the refresh router issue on the deployed app.